Working from Home

 - Work to be completed/part completed

-This means that, in addition to responding to ad hoc invitations and work requests from contractors which require immediate attention, I wake up each morning with a firm plan for the day.
+This means that, in addition to responding to ad hoc invitations and work requests which require immediate attention, I wake up each morning with a firm plan for the day.
 Like most working days, whether in an office or not, you have to be flexible to accommodate unforeseen calls/distractions, but if you start the day with a Plan you are more than likely to ensure some work is completed.

-About now, some of you will be shouting out - 'THAT'S WHAT GOOGLE CALENDER IS FOR!' - and of course I do also keep a diary/online calendar.
+About now, some of you will be shouting out - WHAT'S A 'WHITE BOARD'?
+'THAT'S WHAT GOOGLE CALENDER IS FOR!' - and of course I do also keep a diary/online calendar.
 But I find that also having my schedule written up, on the wall, right where I can see it, means I start the day much more organised and am able to keep more focused on the tasks in hand.

 Take a break